-Since F=ma, the force needed to move the snowman will be greater in B; a proportionally greater force will be needed to move the greater mass of the snow(man).
+Since F = ma, the force needed to move the snowman will be greater in B; a proportionally greater force will be needed to move the greater mass of the snow(man).

-- 7. The forces are proportional to which of the following: - a) the mass of the snowman - b) the volume of the snowman c) the velocity of the snowman
+- 7. The forces are proportional to which of the following:

+- (a) the mass of the snowman

+- b) the volume or the snowman

+- c) the velocity of the snowman